Lighter Eggplant Parmesan

 - 1/4 cup fresh parsley, chopped

-In a 9x12 baking dish, put a little sauce on the bottom of the dish and put a layer of eggplant to cover the bottom of the dish.
-Top with 1/3 of the ricotta cheese mixture, mozzarella cheese and sauce.
-Add another layer of eggplant and repeat the ricotta cheese, mozzarella cheese and sauce until everything is used up.
-Top with sauce and the mozzarella cheese and the remaining grated cheese.
+- Put 1/2 cup sauce on the bottom of a 9x12 baking dish, add 1/3 of eggplant to cover the bottom of the dish.
+Top with 1/3 of the ricotta cheese mixture, 3/4 cup of the mozzarella cheese and 3/4 cup of the sauce.
+Add another layer of eggplant and repeat the ricotta cheese, mozzarella cheese and sauce two more times, reserving the third layer of mozzarella for topping.
+Finish with 1 1/2 cups of sauce, remaining mozzarella, and the remaining 2 tablespoons of grated cheese.

 - Cover with foil and bake until cheese is melted and everything is bubbling, about 40 minutes.

 - Remove foil and bake an additional 10 minutes.

 - Take it out of the oven and let it sit about 10 minutes before cutting.